This page is under construction...

-In its 43 years of existence, and with a low turnover rate among its artistic and executive management, the Colorado Springs Children’s Chorale has developed a unique and specific philosophy.
+In its 44 years of existence, and with a low turnover rate among its artistic and executive management, the Colorado Springs Children’s Chorale has developed a unique and specific philosophy.
 This philosophy aims to use high standards of performance and professionalism to instill in CSCC singers a set of values that propel them towards a lifetime of achievement and excellence.

 Our high standards are established early and that foundation is built upon as our singers progress through CSCC’s choirs.
 As members of CSCC, students are exposed to and expected to exhibit a superb level of professionalism.
 We spend time discussing and putting into practice these expectations including: listening skills, time management, respectful behavior that shines a positive light on the organization and its individual singers, as well as working diligently to ensure that each and every time a CSCC choir performs in public they are prepared to impress audiences with both their demeanor, their enthusiasm, and the high caliber of their performance.
-Among our older students in the Pikes Peak Singers and Summit Ensemble we also stress leadership skills and setting a good example for our Choral Academy and Springs Singers.
+Among our older students in the Pikes Peak Singers and Summit Ensemble we also stress leadership skills and setting a good example for our younger singers.

 The work that our choirs put into their performance technique becomes a rubric for success later in life.
 This work begins with a focus on correct CSCC vocal tone.
 Correct CSCC vocal tone is that which promotes healthy young singers.
 Vowels are tall and round.
 Consonants are crisp and clear.
 The sound is mature, resonant, and flexible.
 A choral performance, however, is not only about sounding great.
 At CSCC we believe that textual interpretation and a deep understanding of each song’s story is another key aspect of a compelling performance.
 We also recognize that staging, movement, and choreography are crucial tools for crafting explosive entertainment.
 We constantly aim to challenge our singers and expect them to rise to the occasion.
 They never let us down.

-Summit Ensemble Director and Outreach Coordinator
+Summit Ensemble Director

 Pikes Peak Singers Director

-Ms. Tammy is honored to be included in the amazing staff of the Children’s Chorale.
+Tammy is honored to be included in the amazing staff of the Children’s Chorale.
 She taught Elementary Music in District 11 for 30 years before retiring in 2011.
 She has now returned to the classroom halftime as one of the General Music teachers at Rogers Elementary in District 11.
-Tammy received a Bachelor of Music Education degree from UNC in Greeley, CO.
-Her Master’s degree in Education came from Lesley College.
+Tammy received a Bachelor of Music Education degree from UNC in Greeley, CO, and a Master’s degree in Education from Lesley College.
 She won a Crystal Apple Award for teaching in 2003.
 She has performed with the Colorado Springs Chorale, The Taylor Memorial Choir, Colorado Opera Festival, Opera Theatre of the Rockies, Fine Arts Repertory Theatre, Abendmusik Chorus, and Ormao Dance Company.
 She is now teaching voice and flute privately, singing with Grace and St. Stephen’s Choir and Opera Theatre of the Rockies.
-Ms. Tammy loves to sing and dance, ride her bike, hike, spend time with family and friends, and, most of all, be with her terrific son, Matthew.
+Tammy loves to sing and dance, ride her bike, hike, spend time with family and friends, and, most of all, be with her terrific son, Matthew.